-This is the second episode of our saga dedicated to the history, genealogy and main characteristics of grape varieties.
-Today we conclude the historic grape varieties of Bordeaux with Petit Verdot and Semillon, as well as two that have almost disappeared from the vineyards: Malbec (or Cot) and Carménère .
+This is the second part of our article dedicated to the history, genealogy and main characteristics of Bordeaux’s grape varieties.
+Today, we will discuss all things Petit Verdot and Semillon, as well as taking a look at two that have almost disappeared from the region’s vineyards: Malbec (or Cot) and Carménère .

 How do we identify grape varieties?

 There are three techniques used by specialists to determine the origin and kinship of a grape variety.

 - The etymology.
 Understanding the source of the words that were given to a grape variety can give interesting clues.
 However, this method is unreliable, since it is rare to have specifics written on the subject, and for each name, several possibilities usually emerge.
 This approach is primarily used to make estimations, which are then followed by more scientific analysis.